MinecraftModDevelopmentMods/NetherMetals/README.md

 It can fit perfectly in skyblock modpacks

-This mod requires Base Metals (By: DrCyano) http://minecraft.curseforge.com/projects/base-metals
+This mod can make use of Base Metals (By: DrCyano) http://minecraft.curseforge.com/projects/base-metals This mod can make use of Modern Metals (By: jriwanek) http://minecraft.curseforge.com/projects/modern-metals

 #### ( Vanilla Ores ):